 We have three division.
-Patrol and Investigations are led by Lieutenants Ashley Dixon and Edwin Killette.
-Captain Bob Grossman oversees all three divisions, with Chief Jacqui Boykin leading the department.
+Patrol and Investigations are led by Captain Edwin Killette.
+Deputy Police Chief Bob Grossman oversees all three divisions, with Chief Jacqui Boykin leading the department.

-The Administration Division consists of the Chief of Police, an Operations Commander Captain, and Administrative Assistant.
-The Command Unit is made up of Chief, Captain, and both Lieutenants.
+The Administration Division consists of the Chief of Police, an Operations Commander and Administrative Assistant.
+The Command Unit is made up of Chief, Deputy Chief, and both Captains.

-The Patrol Services Division is managed by the Patrol Bureau Commander Lieutenant Ashley Dixon.
+The Patrol Services Division is managed by the Patrol Bureau Commander Captain.
 The division is broken down into four squads, each squad consisting of a sergeant and two sworn police officers.
 Two K-9 Officers work a power shift covering designated shifts.
 Police officers investigate motor vehicle accidents, investigate violations of criminal law and enforce state laws and Town Ordinances.